kuviman/beans-of-power/README.md

 **Use A/D or Left/Right to roll in desired direction**.

-You are farting every 10 seconds.
-A fart forces you in the direction opposite of your back.
+~~You are farting every 10 seconds~~.
+Ok, the jam is over, so no more every 10 seconds nonsense.
+Your chamber is building up pressure, if it reaches the limit, you are going to auto fart.

 **You can force a fart by pressing W/Up/Space**.
-This does not stop or delay the autofart.
-You may only force another fart in 5 seconds.
-Your stomach growls when this ability recharges.

-Will you be able to make the ascend to stop this every 10 seconds nonsense
+This, same as auto fart, releases some of the pressure.
+Although, you have to build a minimum to be able to do it, otherwise you are only going to accelerate pressure building up.
+If you continue forcing a fart by not releasing the button, you are going to do a long fart, until your inner pressure reaches zero.

 Fart your way to the top as soon as possible